Joe12387/detectIncognito/README.md

  * This script does not detect Container Tabs on Firefox as they work differently compared to private mode.
  * An error will be thrown if the browser cannot be identified.
  * The script only works remotely (i.e. on a web server).
 Running the script locally may produce a false result, or not run at all.
+ * [Issue #3](https://github.com/Joe12387/detectIncognito/issues/3 "Issue #3"): The script may cause a false result in certain automated testing scenarios.